 After I visit, how can I become more connected and involved?

-On the third Sunday of each month, come at 10 AM (before the worship service) to participate in Chalice Circle Sunday: Religious Exploration experiences for three multi-age groups: Elementary (grades K-4), Coming-of-age (grades 5-8), and Teen/Adult.
-Occasional multi-generational activities will be planned.
+In 2024-25 Chalice Circles are held on the first and third Sunday of each month, offering Religious Exploration experiences for three multi-age groups: Elementary (grades K-4), Coming-of-age (grades 5-8), and Teen/Adult, with occasional multi-generational activities.

 The Soul Matters small group format encourages spiritual growth, engaging in spiritual practice, deep listening, and sharing on each month’s theme.
-Soul Matters groups (6-10 people) commit to meeting twice a month, currently on the Zoom platform.
+Soul Matters groups (6-10 people) commit to meeting twice a month, currently on the Zoom platform (September through June).

 Affinity Groups are another way to strengthen our community as the congregation grows in size.
 These small groups are usually centered around a specific interest, such as women’s spirituality, men’s spirituality, creative writing, even motorcycle riding!
 They’re a good place to better get to know others.
 Visitors and new attenders are welcome, as are suggestions for new Affinity Groups.
-Currently, one Affinity Group meets monthly on the Zoom platform: Women of Spirit for women high school age and up.
+Currently, one Affinity Group meets monthly: Women of Spirit for women high school age and up.

-Orientation classes, such as An Introduction To Our Faith and Our Congregation, are offered each year.
+Occasional Orientation classes, such as An Introduction To Our Faith and Our Congregation, are offered.
 Newcomers and longtime attenders alike enjoy learning more about Unitarian Universalism as a faith tradition, and also about this congregation.
 We get to know each other better by briefly sharing a bit about our personal religious paths as part of these orientation classes.

-Much of the work of our congregation is accomplished through committees, which meet—currently on the Zoom platform—to discuss, plan, and reflect.
+Much of the work of our congregation is accomplished through committees and work groups, which meet—sometimes on the Zoom platform—to discuss, plan, and reflect.
 All who are interested are welcome to become part of committees.
 Consider participating on a committee as a way of sharing your unique experiences, needs and gifts, as together we build, among and beyond ourselves, a caring and compassionate community.
 Please indicate your interest to the committee chair or a member of the Executive Board, or use the Contact Us tab above to express your interest and request that your inquiry be forwarded to the appropriate committee chair or representative.

 The monthly newsletter—sent via email—and the News & Events tab above will give you more information about each opportunity.
+We also offer other email subscriptions: the weekly UUpdate (similar to a newsletter, but listing only 1-2 weeks of events each time) and the weekly worship email (sent each Saturday with details about the next day’s worship service).
 Still not sure?
-Ask others after a Sunday worship service, or use the Contact Us tab above to ask for details.
+Ask others after a Sunday worship service—either in person or on Zoom—or use the form at the Contact Us tab above to inquire.